rkuma183/wilsonmar.github.io/_posts/2016-02-20-regression.md

    NOTE: A column in a spreadsheet some call a "data field".

-2. The test dataset (new-diamonds.csv) contains new instances that do not have outcomes (prices) defined.
+0. The test dataset (new-diamonds.csv) contains new instances that do not have outcomes (prices) defined.

+   ### Install Excel

+   This tutorial assumes that you have Microsoft Excel installed.

-## Excel
+   ### Open in Excel

+   During the installation processes on Windows or MacOS, the operating system is told that suffixes at the end of file names, such as ".csv" and ".xlsx" are opened using Excel.

+0. In Finder or
-2. In Finder, double-click on the diamonds.csv file to open it in Excel:
+   double-click on the diamonds.csv file to open it in Excel.

+   ### Activate Analysis Toolpak

+0. In Excel, click on the <strong>Data</strong> tab.

+   If <strong>Data Analysis</strong> does not appear on the far right, the Analysis Toolpak needs to be installed:

+   On Excel 2016, click the Tools menu at the top of the screen to select Excel Add-ins.
+   Check Analysis ToolPak, then OK.

+   On Excel 2013, click the File menu at the top of the screen to select Properties.
+   Check Analysis ToolPak, then OK.

+   The above only needs to be done once.

+## Data preparation

+### Contiguous X columns

    Excel needs all variables together, so:

-   ### Contiguous X columns

-3. Select the letter above the "caret" column to select the whole column.
+1. Select the letter above the "caret" column to select the whole column.
 4. Press Ctrl+X to cut.
 Click on the column heading to the right of the "price" column.
 5. Repeat for the "clarity_ord" and "cut_ord" columns.